*How to fix a fascinator*

-There are two ways to attach my fascinators in your hair, a comb or headband.
+There are several ways to attach my fascinators in your hair, clips, comb or headband.

-I use clear plastic, so it cannot be seen in any colour hair, metal are also available on request.
+*COMB- The hair comb, is best for an updo or half updo, I use clear plastic, so it cannot be seen in any colour hair

 Try placing a few grips in the area, most of my fascinators will now be made with small ribbon loops at the ends of the comb which you can use to put long grips through to help anchor.